 Since begiinning my teaching career i have worked mainly with the Open University.
 This reflects my dedication to and enthusiasm for bringing learning to as wide a section of society as possible.
 The OU offers a great base to do this from as it operates at scale, both in terms of geography, social class and demography.

 The OU is also an excellent Higher Education Institutiion to build skills in distance learning, more particularly using on-line methods.
-My research interests are now focused on how we use digital media to enhance informal learning.
-The potential to use on-line tutorials to reach students over time and place, the potential to use social media such as Facebook and Twitter to broaden and deepen debates in Social Science is huge.
-I am currently working out how this is best done - and then trying to put into practice what i learn at the OU.
-I am also attempting to spread these lessons throughout the sector by publishing and attending workshops and converences.
+My research interests are now focused on how we use digital media to enhance informal learning, with a particular interest in teaching personal finance and economics.
+The potential to use on-line tutorials to reach students over time and place, the potential to use social media such as Facebook and Twitter to broaden and deepen debates in personal finance education is huge.

 George Callaghan's research interest began in labour markets and the labour process.
-He is now working on research into the scholarship of distance learning, particularly in relation to social media.
-He is co-editing a book on online learning and is leading on using social media in education within his School.
+He has written and led on teaching in Economics and Personal Finance.
+He is now working on research into the scholarship of distance learning and the impact teaching personal finance has on behavioural change.

 Callaghan, G. and Fribbance, I. (2016) ‘The use of Facebook to build a community for distance learning students: a case study from the Open University’ Open Learning: The Journal of Open, Distance and e-Learning, Vol 31, 3, pp260-272.